lersi/edk2_project_template/README.md

 This project does not has any dependencies by itself (except for Cmake and EDK2's existance obviously)

 You will need to intall the dependencies of EDK2.
-these links may be useful for installing these dipendencies:
+these links may be useful for installing these dependencies:

 - [mac](https://github.com/tianocore/tianocore.github.io/wiki/Xcode)
 - [windows](https://github.com/tianocore/tianocore.github.io/wiki/Windows-systems#compile-tools)